Hesprs/JSON-Canvas-Viewer/README.md

 - `options`: (optional) Array (or space-separated string in case of custom element) of config options:
   - `controlsHidden` - Hides the control panel
   - `controlsCollapsed` - Starts with controls collapsed
-  - `proControlSchema` - Uses control keybindings in professional softwares (`mouse wheel`: scroll vertically; `mouse wheel` + `shift`: scroll horizontally; `mouse wheel` + `ctrl`: zoom), rather than mouse wheel to zoom.
-The canvas viewer automatically detect and adjust control schema by default, but you can explicitly configure it.
+  - `proControlSchema` - Uses control keybindings in professional software (`mouse wheel`: scroll vertically; `mouse wheel` + `shift`: scroll horizontally; `mouse wheel` + `ctrl`: zoom), rather than zooming with the mouse wheel.
+The canvas viewer automatically detects and adjusts the control schema by default, but you can explicitly configure it.
 This option doesn't affect mobile control.
   - `noShadow` - Disables shadow DOM, DOM elements will be appended to the light DOM directly.
 The canvas viewer will still be functional, but the styles may be affected.
-  - `noPreventionAtStart` (available when mistouchPrevention enabled) Starts without prevention
+  - `noPreventionAtStart` (available when mistouchPrevention is enabled) Starts without prevention
-  - `minimapCollapsed` - (available when minimap enabled) Starts with minimap collapsed
+  - `minimapCollapsed` - (available when minimap is enabled) Starts with minimap collapsed

 ### Methods